AI Agent Memory Architecture: The Three Layers Production Systems Need

 Ask most AI teams how they handle agent memory and you'll hear one of two answers: "We use a vector database" or "We're figuring it out."
 Neither is sufficient.
 Vector databases solve retrieval.
 They don't solve memory.

-What production agents actually require is a memory architecture with three distinct layers — episodic, semantic, and state — unified under a single coherent substrate.
+What production AI agents actually require is an agent memory architecture with distinct layers — working memory, episodic, semantic, and state — unified under a single coherent substrate.
 Most teams are building with only one.
 The consequences are predictable: agents spin their wheels on stale, fragmented context instead of compounding intelligence over time.

 Human analysts can tolerate latency.
 They cross-reference dashboards, notice inconsistencies, adjust their mental model.
 An analyst looking at yesterday's data can still make reasonable decisions because they understand the data is stale.

-Production agent memory is not one thing — it is three distinct layers with different characteristics, lifecycles, and access patterns:
+Beyond working memory, production agent memory architecture requires three persistent layers with different characteristics, lifecycles, and access patterns:

 | Layer | Mutability | Key Property | Primary Use |